 Q: What do these H2 Physics quantum notes cover?
 A: They cover photoelectric effect, de Broglie wavelength, wavefunctions, Heisenberg uncertainty, particle in a box, and spectra for A-Level 9478.

-TL;DR These H2 Physics quantum notes cover the photoelectric effect, matter waves, uncertainty, box-model energy ladders, and line spectra.
+TL;DR These A-Level quantum physics notes cover the photoelectric effect, de Broglie matter waves, wavefunctions, uncertainty, particle-in-a-box energy ladders, and line spectra for H2 Physics 9478.
 Master wave-particle duality, ψ-algebra, uncertainty maths, and spectra links to move faster in Paper 1 MCQ, Paper 2 explanations, and Modern Physics revision.

 Concrete example: how to use this page